bolajiwahab/pgpartium/README.md

 -- outstanding
 1. Add index_tablespace
 2. Add index_storage_parameters
-3. ci with shellcheck and shellformat and tests
+3. ci with shellcheck and shellformat and tests - DONE
-4.
+4. adjust config.yml as sample and update